Call for Abstract

 Prosthodontics or prosthetic dentistry: is the part of dentistry that focuses on dental prostheses.
 Prosthodontists offer multi-disciplinary levels of care and offer the most progressive form of sequencing treatment, restorative treatment and maintenance.
 Prosthodontic treatments are designed to produce a balance between functionality, longevity and aesthetics, which include crowns and bridges, bonding and veneers, dentures, dental implants, and full mouth restoration.

-- Track 10-1Maxillo-facial prosthetics
+- Track 8-1Maxillo-facial prosthetics

-- Track 10-2Implant-based prostheses
+- Track 8-2Implant-based prostheses

 - Track 10-4Dentures

-- Track 12-1Full mouth reconstruction
+- Track 10-5Full mouth reconstruction

 Restorative Dentistry is the study, analysis and integrated management of diseases of the oral cavity, the teeth and supporting structures.
-It comprises the rehabilitation of the teeth and the oral cavity to functional, psychological and aesthetic necessities of the individual patient, including the co-ordination of multi-professional working to achieve these objectives.
+It comprises the rehabilitation of the teeth and the oral cavity to the functional, psychological and aesthetic necessities of the individual patient, including the coordination of multi-professional working to achieve these objectives.
 The focus of the Restorative Dentistry specialty is to work with other dental, medical and surgical specialists and other clinical associates, to provide and support the integrated management and oral rehabilitation of patients with complex treatment needs.

-- Track 13-2Alveolar Ridge Regenerative Strategies
+- Track 11-2Alveolar Ridge Regenerative Strategies

-- Track 13-4Bone Preservation for Compromised Extraction Sites
+- Track 11-4 Bone Preservation for Compromised Extraction Sites

 Oral appliance therapy is an effective cure option for snoring and obstructive sleep apnea (OSA).
 A custom-fit oral sleep appliance can recover sleep, restore alertness and rejuvenate health.
 Worn only during sleep, an oral appliance fits like a sports mouth guard or an orthodontic retainer.
 It supports the jaw in a forward point to help retain an open upper airway.
 Study shows that oral appliance therapy is an effective treatment preference for snoring and obstructive sleep apnea.
 The therapy is an effective, non-invasive treatment that fits easily into lifestyle.

 There are numerous types of sleep apnea, but the most common is obstructive sleep apnea.
 It is a potentially severe sleep disorder.
 It causes breathing to frequently stop and start during sleep.
-This type of apnea arises when throat muscles intermittently relax and block the airway during sleep.
+This type of apnea arises when throat muscles intermittently relax and block airway during sleep.

 3D Imaging is one of the most significant tools for orthodontists to evaluate and record size and form of craniofacial structures.
 Orthodontists regularly use 2-dimensional (2D) static imaging procedures, but deepness of structures cannot be acquired and restricted with 2D imaging.
 Three-dimensional (3D) imaging has been developed in the early of 1990's and has gained a prized place in dentistry, particularly in orthodontics.
 In 3D diagnostic imaging, a series of anatomical records is gathered using certain technical equipment, processed by a computer and later presented on a 2D monitor to present the illusion of deepness.